 Coastal Maine is peaceful in the fall as the majority of tourists have packed up and headed home.
 If you’re considering a long weekend getaway that combines the best of town and country, add the Inn by the Sea to your list.

-This Cape Elizabeth hotel looks like a peaceful painting, yet it’s only a 15-minute drive from hipster-haven Portland that's brimming with top restaurants, a children's museum, shops, and more family activities.
+This Cape Elizabeth hotel looks like a peaceful painting, yet it’s only a 15-minute drive from the hipster haven of Portland, brimming with top restaurants, shops, and family activities including a children's museum.
 The hotel’s privileged location on Crescent Beach provides a private boardwalk that leads through a wildlife sanctuary to a mile of unspoiled sand where kids can build sand castles and might even glimpse a seal or two.
 The view is enchanting in fall, with subtle touches of color blending with the seascape.
 The 61 contemporary rooms include spacious one-and-two-bedroom suites and traditional rooms with fireplaces.
 Suites have fully equipped kitchens and sofa beds.

 RELATED: 7 Favorite Upstate New York Getaways for Families

-Stay at the Woodstock Inn, but tour the area for farm fun, foliage, and wildlife.
+Stay at the Woodstock Inn, then tour the area for farm fun, foliage, and wildlife.
 Photo by Sultry/Sulky/Silly/CC BY 2.0

 Woodstock Inn — Woodstock, Vermont